davutemr/quantitative_momentum_strategy/README.md

 ## Project Summary

 This project was created with the guidance of the FreeCodeCamp Algorithmic Trading course video.
-The primary objective of this project is to build a Quantitative Momentum Strategy.
+The primary objective of this project is to build a quantitative momentum strategy.

 ## Credits